 1. There is nothing like Park Guell, elsewhere

-Almost all of Antoni Gaudi’s work is concentrated around Barcelona.
-This means you can’t see his work until you revisit Barcelona.
+Since almost all of Antoni Gaudi’s work is concentrated around Barcelona, you can only see his masterpieces while holidaying in the city.

-Park Guell is not a multi-destination attraction like Madam Tussauds or Disneyland that u can experience it during your next vacation elsewhere.
+Park Guell is not a multi-destination attraction like Madam Tussauds or Disneyland, which you can experience during your next vacation elsewhere.

 The exclusivity makes Park Guell worth visiting.